Best daily deals

 Ryan Haines / Android Authority

-On the display front, both smartphones pack AMOLED panels with a refresh rate of up to 120Hz.
+Both smartphones pack AMOLED panels on the display front with a refresh rate of up to 120Hz.
 However, not everything is equal.
 The Pixel 7 Pro is the only one that gets a higher-resolution Quad HD display, while Samsung has reserved that for the S22 Ultra.
-The Pixel 7 Pro also features LTPO display technology, which means that it can dial down the refresh rate to conserve battery.
+The Pixel 7 Pro also features LTPO display technology, meaning it can dial down the refresh rate to conserve battery.
 However, you may notice the S22 Plus gets brighter as Samsung has bumped the brightness to 1,750 nits this generation.

 The Galaxy S22 Plus has the brighter display, but the difference is subtle at best.

 Going from the base Galaxy S22 to the S22 Plus, it’s hard to miss the 0.5-inch display size difference between the two smartphones.
-This naturally translates to a larger overall volume, but it’s still smaller than the Pixel 7 Pro and its 6.7-inch display.
-Moreover, the S22 Plus’ slimmer bezels help it feel a bit smaller in the hand than the screen size would suggest.
+This naturally translates to a larger overall volume but is still smaller than the Pixel 7 Pro and its 6.7-inch display.
+Moreover, the S22 Plus’ slimmer bezels help it feel smaller in the hand than the screen size suggests.

 There’s also a subtle difference between their aspect ratios — the 19.5:9 aspect ratio on the S22 Plus is ever so slightly wider than the Pixel’s taller 20:9 display.
 There’s also a sizable weight difference between the two smartphones.
 The Pixel 7 Pro weighs 212g, nearly 10% more than the Galaxy S22 Plus’ 195g.